rene-s/ArchPlayground/README.md

    grub-mkconfig -o /boot/grub/grub.cfg
    ```
 1. Create `/boot/startup.nsh` with this content: `\EFI\arch_grub\grubx64.efi`.
+1. Make sure that time and date are correct!

 Reboot.
 The system should now boot without interaction required.